Mini Media Reviews

 Such a brilliant game with amazing atmosphere, sound, game, and character design and all that.
 It's a lot rougher than its later installments, but in a way that makes you feel a lot more intimate with your pikmin army and the world.
 There's no switching off captains to manage more, and the Pikmin even when you're directly monitoring them are insanely stupid compared to later games.
 It almost made me stop pitying them at all, and that was a really unique emotion for me to feel with this series.

 I also almost balked on the difficulty a bit in.
-The simplicity of the game sometimes makes it feel limited in options, and when I saw a whole cave of enemies between me and some of the last parts in The Distant Spring the challenge felt it'd be more tedius than challenging.
-It wasn't that bad and I'm happy I pushed through, in a way I really value how daunting enemy encouters felt in this game compared to the jokes some are in say, Pikmin 4.
+The simplicity of the game sometimes makes it feel limited in options, and when I saw a whole cave of enemies between me and some of the last parts in The Distant Spring the challenge felt it'd be more tedious than challenging.
+It wasn't that bad and I'm happy I pushed through, in a way I really value how daunting enemy encounters felt in this game compared to the jokes some are in say, Pikmin 4.

 The Distant Spring might be my favorite level now, because it captures the peak of the serene yet mysterious and cruel atmosphere of the game.
-A lot of it wouldn't mean all that much either if not for the great writing embuing Olimar with a lot of charm.
+A lot of it wouldn't mean all that much either if not for the great writing imbuing Olimar with a lot of charm.
 People talk a lot in the Pikmin community about a certain vibe the first has that has not really been touched yet, and yeah, I feel it, and I can see myself coming back to this game for it and its tight focus on time-management.

 Cars (2006)